github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 Example: Taint sink in the 'execa' package
 ------------------------------------------

-In this example, we'll show how to add the argument passed to **execa** below as a command-line injection sink:
+In this example, we'll show how to add the following argument, passed to **execa**, as a command-line injection sink:

 .. code-block:: js